kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 ## Geo

-More information on setting up Geo within GET can be found in our [Advanced - Geo, Advanced Search and more](environment_advanced.md#geo) documentation.
+More information on setting up Geo within GET can be found in our [GitLab Environment Toolkit - Advanced - Geo](environment_advanced_geo.md) documentation.